pnp/PnP-Sites-Core/Core/ProvisioningSchema-2015-08.md

 ScriptBlock|xsd:string|The ScriptBlock of the CustomAction, optional attribute.
 ImageUrl|xsd:string|The ImageUrl of the CustomAction, optional attribute.
 ScriptSrc|xsd:string|The ScriptSrc of the CustomAction, optional attribute.
+RegistrationId|xsd:string|The RegistrationId of the CustomAction, optional attribute.
+RegistrationType|RegistrationType|The RegistrationType of the CustomAction, optional attribute.
 <a name="commanduiextension"></a>
 ###CommandUIExtension
 Defines the Custom UI Extension XML, optional element.